Essential graded algebra over polynomial rings with real exponents

 \begin{defn} An abelian group~$Q$ is \emph{partially ordered} if it is generated by a submonoid~$Q_+$, called the \emph{positive cone}, that has trivial unit group.
 The partial order is: $q \preceq q' \iff q' - q \in Q_+$. \end{defn}

-\begin{example} A \emph{real polyhedral group}~$Q$ is a real vector space of finite dimension partially ordered so that its positive cone~$\cQ_+$ is an intersection of finitely many closed half-spaces.
-The notation $\RR^n$ and especially $\RR^n_+$ is reserved for the case where the positive cone is the nonnegative orthant, so the partial order is componentwise comparison. \end{example}
+\begin{defn} A \emph{real polyhedral group}~$Q$ is a real vector space of finite dimension partially ordered so that its positive cone~$\cQ_+$ is an intersection of finitely many closed half-spaces.
+The notation $\RR^n$ and especially $\RR^n_+$ is reserved for the case where the positive cone is the nonnegative orthant, so the partial order is componentwise comparison. \end{defn}

 \begin{example} A \emph{discrete polyhedral group} is a finitely generated free abelian group partially ordered so that its positive cone is a finitely generated submonoid.
 (Equivalently a discrete polyhedral group is the Grothendieck group of an affine semigroup with trivial unit group.)
 The notation $\ZZ^n$ is reserved for the special case where the positive cone is the nonnegative orthant~$\NN^n$, so the partial order is componentwise~comparison. \end{example}